Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Did you know that Bordeaux has the longest shopping street in Europe?
 So, what better excuse than a walk along Rue Sainte Catherine for your souvenir needs?

-Rue Sainte Catherine stretches for twelve kilometers between Place de la Comedie and the Thermier Column in Place de la Victoire.
+Rue Sainte Catherine stretches twelve kilometers between Place de la Comedie and the Thermier Column in Place de la Victoire.

 Spend an Afternoon in the Musée d’Aquitaine